Is laparoscopy necessary for diagnosing and treating endometriosis?

 Who should be performing your laparoscopy to treat endometriosis?

 Laparoscopic treatment of endometriosis should be performed by specialist gynaecologists who have completed additional training either in minimally invasive gynaecology surgery, or in surgical gynaecological oncology in order to learn techniques and procedures to complete the most complex surgeries with lower complication rates.
 They also perform higher volume of more complex cases.
+Kent sees his private patients in Epworth Freemasons in East Melbourne.
+He also consults in Heidelberg, Box Hill and Werribee.

 Link to AGES Patient Information Video on Laparoscopic Treatment of Endometriosis.